graeme-lockley/bytecode-lang/src-compiler/parser.md

 The scanner is responsible for converting the input source code into a sequence of tokens.
 The scanner reads the input source code character by character and groups the characters into tokens.

-The scanner definition is described in the following manner:
+The scanner definition is described below:

 ```
 tokens